JoseAGonzalezR/Grandpa-3/README.md

 - 👋 Hi, I’m @Grandpa-3
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning IT Tech Support
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analytics and Business Intelligence
-- 📫 You can reach me at
+- 📫 You can reach me at www.linkedin.com/in/jangelgonzalez